chipsalliance/VeeRwolf/README.md

 If the board is connected, it will automatically be programmed when the FPGA image has been built.
 It can also be programmed manually afterwards by running `fusesoc run --target=nexys_a7 --run swervolf` or running OpenOCD as described in the debugging chapter.

-The default bootloader will just blink the LED and other programs are uploaded through the debug interface.
+The default bootloader will boot from SPI Flash, RAM or serial depending on the boot mode set by the switches.
 The default bootloader can be replaced with the `--bootrom_file` parameter.
 Note that the boot ROM is not connected to the data port, so it can only execute instructions.
 Data can not be read or written to this segment.
 The below example will compile the memtest application and use that as boot ROM instead.

     make -C ../cores/Cores-SweRVolf/sw memtest.vh
     fusesoc run --target=nexys_a7 swervolf --bootrom_file=../cores/Cores-SweRVolf/sw/memtest.vh